Schattenbrot/mini-block/README.md

 - Not totally missing anymore but:

   - Styles are missing.
-  - create useInput component to make it reuseable.
-(Not needed now ... but great practice)
+  - Add form validity checking (just the css part) to make it visible if the inputs are wrong/empty.

 ### Docker-files